project-SIMPLE/SIMPLE-Unity-Plugin/Documentation~/tutorial/03-generate-preview.md

 snapshot of the experiment in Unity, adjust the visual parameters there, and then reuse those settings in Play Mode.

-## If Runtime Agents Do Not Appear

-Check:

-- `simple.webplatform` is running;
-- GAMA is running and the experiment is started;
-- the Unity middleware port is `8080`;
-- the scene contains a `Connection Manager` and a `Game Manager`;
-- the GAMA model sends geometries through the Unity linker.

 ## Navigation

 | Previous | Next |